andreas-abel/nanoBench/README.md

     cd nanoBench
     make user

+*nanoBench might not work if Secure Boot is enabled.
+[Click here](https://askubuntu.com/a/762255/925982) for instructions on how to disable Secure Boot.*

 ### Kernel Module
 *Note: The following is not necessary if you would just like to use the user-space version.*